Updated: Mar 8

 How will you feel after you set boundaries?

-The fact that if you felt the need to set those limits, the reason is that the previous situation was not bearable for you anymore.
+If you felt the need to set those limits, the reason is that the previous situation was not bearable for you anymore.
 Trust yourself and give yourself the time you need.
 Always remind yourself:

 You have the same rights as anyone else when it comes to asserting your needs, opinions, feelings and to practice self-care.

 Trust the journey!
-Take good care of yourself, be patient and consistent, you won't regret it.
+Take good care of yourself, be patient and consistent.
+You won't regret it.

 If you want to discuss boundaries, feel free to contact me.